jonlpersson/ed-latimore/site/_posts/2020-05-20-is-karma-real-3-life-lessons-from-a-troll.md

 Despite what he told me and what I’ve observed, his name is still attached to his handle somewhere that’s important enough that an employer might still google and the screenshots come up.
 Perhaps it’s a middle name or something.

-If I was vindictive, I’d just leave everything up to continue causing this kid problems.
+If I were vindictive, I’d just leave everything up to continue causing this kid problems.
 But I’m not, so I deleted the tweets.
-I don't want the bad karma.
+I don't want bad karma.

 But imagine if I wasn’t going to do that.
 That would mean that this kid made someone his enemy, knowing nothing about the scope of his reach or influence, all so that he could win an internet trash-talking contest.
 That’s a very poor trade-off.